openhab/openhabian/docs/openhabian-DEBUG.md

 not work, you are welcome to find out what's missing and contribute it back to the community with a Pull Request.
 It is sometimes simple things like a naming string.
-We'll be happy to include that in openHABian so you can use your box with openHABian.
-We'll keep that code in unless there's a valid reason to change or remove it.
+We'll be happy to include that in openHABian so you can use your box with openHABian unless there's a valid reason to change or remove it.
 However, that does not make your box a "supported" one as we don't have it available for our further development and testing.
-So there remains a risk that future openHABian releases will fail to work on your SBC because we changed a thing that broke support for your HW - unintentionally however inevitably.
+So there remains a risk that future openHABian releases will fail to work on your SBC because we changed a thing that broke support for your HW - unintentionally so however inevitable.

 openHABian requires you to provide direct Internet access.
 Using private IP addresses is fine as long as your router properly provides NAT (Network Address Translation) services.
 Either Ethernet or WiFi is supported at install time, however, Ethernet tends to be more reliable and WiFi requires user configuration prior to the first boot of openHABian.
 To configure WiFi, simply edit the `wifi_psk=` and `wifi_ssid=`